shaojiankui/JKCategories/README.md

 ## Installation

 ### Installation with CocoaPods
+when you will use the all Categories:

     platform :ios
     pod 'JKCategories'

+when you will use the some one type framework lib,such as `Foundation`:

+    platform :ios
+    pod 'JKCategories/Foundation'

+when you will use a more detailed class type lib, in some one type framework lib,such as `Foundation's NSDictionary`:

+    platform :ios
+    pod 'JKCategories/Foundation/NSDictionary'

+you will find all sublib with `pod search  JKCategories` or Podfile or in the project folder hierarchy
 ### Manually

-Copy JKCategories folder to your project
+Copy JKCategories or some specific class file to your project

 ## Usage
-import the header file into any class where you wish to make use of the functionality such as **#import "NSArray+JKSafeAccess.h"** ,Not recommended for import all the header files of JKCategories into pch or baseclass
+import the header file into any class where you wish to make use of the functionality such as

+    #import "NSArray+JKSafeAccess.h" or "<JKCategories/NSArray+JKSafeAccess.h>",

+Not recommended for import all the header files of JKCategories into pch or baseclass

 #### onekey import all categories of framework

-"JKUIKit.h","JKFoundation.h","JKCoreData.h","JKCoreLocation.h","JKMapKit.h","JKQuartzCore.h"
+	"JKUIKit.h" or "<JKCategories/JKUIKit.h>",
+	"JKFoundation.h" or "<JKCategories/JKFoundation.h>",
+	"JKCoreData.h" or "<JKCategories/JKCoreData.h>",
+	"JKCoreLocation.h" or "<JKCategories/JKCoreLocation.h>",
+	"JKMapKit.h"  or "<JKCategories/JKMapKit.h>",
+	"JKQuartzCore.h"  or "<JKCategories/JKQuartzCore.h>""

 #### onekey import all categories of all frameworks

-"JKCategories.h",
+	"JKCategories.h" or <JKCategories/JKCategories.h>,

 ## Content
 ### Foundation